limacv/GaussianSplattingViewer/README.md

 This is a simple Gaussian Splatting Viewer built with PyOpenGL / CUDARasterizer.
 It's easy to install with minimum dependencies.
 The goal of this project is to provide a minimum example of the viewer for research and study purpose.

 # News!
 1/10/2024: The OpenGL renderer has faster sorting backend with `torch.argsort` & `cupy.argsort`.
+With cuda based sorting, it achieves nearly real-time sorting with OpenGL backend.

 12/21/2023: Now we support rendering using the official cuda rasterizer!

 # Usage